ctcl-bregis/ctclsite-content/pages/projects/srv_misc/srv_prm.md

 WBSD is a server dedicated to being a Network Attached Storage (NAS) device.
-It is used exclusively by services hosted on [SVCS1](../svcs/).
+It is used exclusively by services hosted on [SVCS1](/svcs/).

-The current hardware platform used for WBSD is codenamed "Promethazine" (Shorthand "PRM"):

 - Motherboard: Supermicro X8SIE-LN4
 - CPU: 1x Intel Xeon X3460